About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • Heart disease (ischemia, arrhythmia);

-• Gastritis, gastric ulcer, duodenal ulcer;
+• Gastritis, stomach ulcer, duodenal ulcer;

-• pancreatitis;
+• Pancreatitis;

 • Prostatitis;